 The Holding Company's Board of Directors is responsible for the other information.
-The other information comprises the information included in the Management Discussion and Analysis, Board's Report including Annexures to Board's Report, Business Responsibility Report, Corporate Governance and Shareholder's Information, but does not include the consolidated financial statements and our auditor's report thereon.
+The other information comprises the information included in the annual Report, but does not include the consolidated financial statements and our auditor's report thereon.
 The other information comprising the above documents is expected to be made available to us after the date of this auditor's report.